gameshler/arch_install/README.md

     mkdir -p /mnt/boot/efi
     mount /dev/nvme0n1p1 /mnt/boot/efi

-If you have more than one drive:
+> If you have more than one drive you can use `automount.sh`, make sure to gdisk before using it:

 > you can use `wipefs` and `gdisk` if needed and make sure they are setup as default (if the drive has data dont use neither wipefs nor gdisk)